zplus11/zplus11.github.io/pages/posts/functions-of-multiple-variables.md

 ---

-This is the first article on multivariate calculus.
+This is the first article in the series "Some Notes on Multivariate Calculus."
 If you enjoyed reading it, I am glad.
-For any feedback or discussion, please contact me via email at namtgr at gmail dot com.
+To read the next article, visit [this page.](derivatives-in-multivariate-calculus.html) For any feedback or discussion, please contact me via email at namtgr at gmail dot com.
 The graphs for this article were created using Mathematica.
 A notebook containing them can be found at [this link](../../resources/mm/fmv.nb).